mikepack/nerdbox/README.md

 Nerdbox handles images, element IDs, and Ajax by default.
 The href of your link determines the type to be loaded.

+For a demonstration of how to use Nerdbox, check out [demo.html](https://github.com/mikepack/nerdbox/blob/master/demo.html).

 ### Defining Links

 The easiest way to use Nerdbox is to define some links with a class of `nerdbox` on the page: